xaaha/tldrnotes/src/content/blog/postgresql-with-podman.md

   docker.io/library/postgres:17.4
 ```

-This is not practical to run the command above all the time from a shell.
+This is not practical to run this command regularly from the shell.
 So, the solution is to use a compose file.
 Docker has `docker-compose.yaml` file.
 Likewise, Podman has `podmancompose.yaml` file.

 ### 1.4.
 Use Podman Compose for Simplification